Tokugawa in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Yoshida in Kanji, Katakana and Hiragana - Zangyo-Ninja

-The origin of Yoshida There are two main theories regarding the origin of the name: one is based on the place name, and the other is derived from “Yoshida,” which refers to rice fields with positive connotations.
-Cases derived from place names The place name “Yoshida-cho” is said to have originated from the Muromachi … Read More
+Hello, Mr. Yoshida.
+This is an explanation of the origin of the surname Yoshida, which is shared by your ancestors and friends.
+There are two main theories regarding the origin of the name: one is based on the place name, and the other is derived from “Yoshida,” which refers to rice fields with positive … Read More

 vector